devstream-io/website/blog/2022-04-20-minikube/index.md

 ### `minikube start`

-Like the section title we used here, to start using minikube, run `minikube start`: (note: “just” sounds informal; try not to use it too frequently)
+Like the section title we used here, to start using minikube, run `minikube start`:

 ```sh
 $ minikube start